top of page

 • 5 min read

 As the Zapotec people increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
-This is where Zapoteco interpreters step in and help migrants integrate safely into their new surroundings.
+This is where Zapoteco interpreters and translators step in and help migrants integrate safely into their new surroundings.

 Who speaks Zapoteco?

-Zapoteco, or Zapotec, is spoken primarily in the Mexican state of Oaxaca by approximately 490,000 people.
+Zapoteco is spoken primarily in the Mexican state of Oaxaca by approximately 490,000 people.
 The Zapotec people are the largest Indigenous group in Oaxaca and the third-largest in Mexico.

+Zapoteco is also the parent language of an entire branch of languages in the Eastern branch of the Oto-Manguean language family.
 Linguists debate the exact number of Zapotec variants, with estimates ranging from 40 to over 60.
 Ethnologue (a global language database) identifies 58, while the Mexican government officially recognizes 60.
-Most of these variants are mutually unintelligible, meaning that speakers of Zapoteco from one region may not be able to understand speakers of Zapoteco from another region.
+The majority of these variants are mutually unintelligible.

 The Zapotec developed one of Mesoamerica’s earliest writing systems, dating back to around 500 BCE.
 When Spanish colonizers arrived in modern-day Mexico, Zapotec writing had existed for about 2,000 years.
 With the introduction of the Spanish language and Latin alphabet, Zapotec speakers adapted their language, collaborating with Spanish missionaries to produce dictionaries and religious texts.
 The Zapotec also used alphabetic writing to record important legal documents, such as wills and land titles.